FayNguyen03/secure-cloud-storage-application/README.md

 Unlike wwwroot, files in Infrastructure/Storage/ are not accessible via HTTP — good!
 That’s exactly what we want for certs and sensitive encrypted files.

-✅ Summary
-Action	Where	Why
-Store certs, files	Infrastructure/Storage/	Secure, not publicly served Use File.WriteAllBytes(...)	✅	No web server exposure Optionally wrap in a service	✅	Cleaner and testable code Avoid wwwroot	❌	Only for public static content
-Let me know if you'd like help:

-Writing a DownloadDecryptedFile() action

-Handling group access logic in the DB

-Creating the full IFileStorageService interface and DI integration

-You're setting up a clean and secure architecture — love it 🔐🔥